Earth Day – and the untold story of environmental progress | The Spectator

 Earth Day – and the untold story of environmental progress

-Eco-negativism was born around the time of the first Earth Day in 1970.
-Assumptions that seemed reasonable then have now been spectacularly disproved.
-But the assumptions stay, while the facts about progress are not very well known.

-I won’t waste too much time here listing the wrong Earth Day predictions, but they stemmed from neo-Malthusian idea about the world's resources being drained in proportion to population growth.
-(This error was calamitous for China, leading to its one-child policy.)
+I won’t waste too much time here listing the now-disproven Earth Day predictions, but they stemmed from neo-Malthusian idea about the world's resources being drained in proportion to population growth.
+(China took this to heart and implemented the one-child policy.)
 Pete Gunter, a Texas university professor, said that by the year 2000 ‘the entire world – with the exception of Western Europe, North America and Australia – will be in famine.’
 At the time, 34 per cent of the developing world was undernourished.
 Now, it’s 13 per cent.
 We have lived through a golden era of global poverty reduction.

+So what went right?
 MIT’s Andrew McAffee devotes a chapter to Earth Day in his book More From Less.
-Like Bjorn Lomborg, he had a conventional (i.e. bleak) view of environmental progress until he started to research it – and was amazed at what he found.
-We’re learning to tread more lightly on the planet, he argues: instead of abandoning economic growth as was advocated on 1970 Earth Day (with all the resulting effects on poverty) we have done something more profound: uncoupled economic growth from the use of resources.
+We’re learning to tread more lightly on the planet, he argues: instead of abandoning economic growth as was advocated on 1970 Earth Day we have done something more profound: uncoupled economic growth from the use of resources.
 In a way that was seen to be impossible by the founding fathers of the environmentalist movement.
+I was struck by figures in his book and wanted to see how far his arguments apply to the UK.
+Some of the results are below: they're odd metrics, not ones you often see quoted.
+But they're pretty amazing, and show how we're using less of the earth's resources in spite of a far-bigger population and economy.

 1. Collapse in UK air pollution.
 Sulphur dioxide is now down by 98 per cent.
-The particulate matter that city mayors get worked up about is down more than 70 per cent.
+The PMs (particulate matter) that city mayors get worked up about is down 80 per cent or more.
 Technology has allowed cleaner manufacturing – and of course, we’re offshoring a lot more of it to China.
 But here is the UK story:

 2. Farmers getting more from less.
 Ammonium is a problem, seeping into rivers via fields.
 But farmers, too, deserve a shout-out for reducing the use of fertilisers.
 This peaked in the 1980s and since then, the total amount of nitrogen put on fields in has fallen by 39 per cent, and the amount of phosphate has fallen by 66 per cent.
 And yes, crop output has fallen in that time – but only by a small amount (5 per cent) while overall agriculture output is actually up by 5 per cent.
 All data in table 5.1 here.